 The days are flying by and we are counting the days until 1st December which is when all of our Christmas traditions begin.
-1st December is a pretty big day in our house as it marks the arrival of our elf on the shelf (ours is called Zach) and is the first day the children can open their advent calendars.
+1st December is a pretty big day in many houses.
+It often marks the arrival of an elf on the shelf (ours was called Zach) and is the first day the children can open their advent calendars.

 How to host an Awesome North Pole Breakfast